astronomer/astro-docs/enterprise/v0.16/09_resources/03_cli-reference.md

 ## astro user create

-Creates a new user on Astronomer that's not associated with an existing Astronomer Workspace.
+Creates a new user on Astronomer.
 An invitation email will be sent to the email address you specify.
-Once this user creates an account on Astronomer, they'll be able create a new Workspace and be a Workspace Admin within it.
+Once this user creates an account on Astronomer, they are able to join an existing Workspace or create a new Workspace.

 ### Usage